Skip to content

 • If a DeleteRow mutation can't be found in the mutation log for the same value, no causal relationship stems from the LWW constraint.

-• If a DeleteRow mutation is found in the mutation log for the same value, a happens-before relationship is established.
+• If a DeleteRow mutation is found in the mutation log for the same value, a happens-before relationship is established between the new insert mutation and the old delete mutation.

-• If the value already exists and the digest value of the new insert mutation matches with the previous insert mutation, the current insert operation is ignored.
+• The digest value of the new insert mutation matches with the previous insert mutation, the current insert operation is ignored.

 • If the value already exists and the digest value of the new insert mutation does not match with the previous insert mutation, a DeleteRow mutation is generated for the column value in previous insert mutation and the new insert mutation is generated to have a happens-before relationship with this new DeleteRow mutation.